hyesunyun/llm-meta-analysis/README.md

 - `--task`: name of the task to evaluate and calculate metrics for
 - `--output_path`: path where the model outputs are located. this should include both model outputs and reference answers.
 - `--metrics_path`: path where the calculated metrics should be saved
 - `--pmc_files_path`: path of directory where all the pmc markdown files are saved. this is not required if you will be running our default evaluation dataset.
+Only required if you want to run the case study example or other dataset.